: Upload a List of Subnets with Only Static IP Addresses

 4. Upload the CSV file.

-Return to the Subnets page, click
+On the Networks page, click

 Add

-Upload subnets
+Upload Subnets

 , choose or drag the completed CSV file onto the space in the dialog box, and then click